-For the six months ended 30th June, 2022, the Group recorded profit attributable to shareholders of HK\$4,409 million, representing a year-on-year increase of 46%.
-This increase is largely due to the corresponding period last year being adversely impacted by the non-cash deferred tax related charges for the United Kingdom ("UK") businesses.
+For the six months ended 30th June 2023, the Group recorded profit attributable to shareholders of HK\$4,239 million, a year-on-year decrease of 4%.
+This decline in profit contribution mainly reflects the weaker performance of foreign currencies against the Hong Kong dollar and higher finance costs.
+In local currencies, the result would have shown a 4% increase.